-GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, establishes accounting requirements for interest cost incurred before the end of a construction period.
-This statement enhances the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2020.
-BAHA adopted this standard for fiscal year ended June 30, 2022.
-The adoption of the standard has no impact on BAHA's financial statements.
 GASB Statement No. 91, Conduit Debt Obligations, provides a single method of reporting conduit debt obligations.
 This statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2021.
-Management is currently evaluating the effect of this statement on BAHA's financial statements.
+BAHA adopted this standard for fiscal year ended June 30, 2023.
+The adoption of the standard has no impact on BAHA's financial statements.